TEAMuP-dev/HARP/model_validation/README.md

 - **Quota exhaustion stops the remaining ZeroGPU models.** If a ZeroGPU model fails with a "quota exceeded" error, every remaining ZeroGPU model is skipped (as `SKIP`) rather than run against an exhausted allowance.
+  This is enabled per Space by default because the client is authenticated with the validation token.
+A two-stage Space can instead report quota exhaustion from a downstream Space authenticated with different credentials;
+  that response has no account identity once it reaches the harness.
+Set its `quota_error_exhausts_validation_token: false` override to report that model as failed without skipping unrelated ZeroGPU Spaces.
 - **ZeroGPU models use a lower execution timeout.**
   `--zerogpu-process-timeout` (default 120s) applies instead of `--process-timeout` (default 600s).
 It bounds execution only.
 The queue wait